Owning a business has been extra challenging the past year. You deserve a break to kick back and relax this holiday season.

 Here are some suggestions:

 - There are so many “Top Book” lists around this time of year.
 Why not pick a title and kick back by the fireplace to read at your leisure.
-Here’s a TIME’s list of the 10 best fiction books to get you started.
+If business books are more your thing, check out this list we curated earlier this year.

 - Connect with real people!
+Of course, that’s easier said than done this year.
 If you have a mentor (and you should) our bet is it’s sometimes difficult to find time to connect.
-So take your mentor for coffee or dinner over the holidays.
+So schedule a virtual coffee or dinner with your mentor over the holidays.
 Because you’re both in that “downtime” mode, the conversation will probably lead to some amazing ah-ha moments!

 4. Give Yourself Permission to Do Absolutely Nothing